 The European Commission

-The European Union represented by the European Commission, is the main Donor to the RHP.
+The European Union, represented by the European Commission, was the main Donor to the RHP.
 Out of a total of EUR 294 million committed to the Programme, the European Commission contributed EUR 238 million, i.e. 81%.

 European Commission